danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 ```

 Because all Helidon 4 handlers are executed on virtual threads, blocking the thread is not a problem.
-In above example when client is blocking Virtual Thread until it receive response, virtual thread
+In above example, when client is blocking Virtual Thread until it receive response, virtual thread
 **yields** it's "Carrier Thread" so it can be used by other virtual thread.
 How does that work?

 Let's take a look in [java.lang.Thread](https://github.com/openjdk/jdk/blob/672c413c61d9b155020a0fd4bd1c2bc0661a60fb/src/java.base/share/classes/java/lang/Thread.java#L479)